 The Project is underlain by late Triassic Stuhini Group sediments, and Early to Middle Jurassic volcanics and associated volcano-sedimentary units which are intruded by Early Jurassic and Eocene age intrusions.
-These rocks host a variety of significant precious and base metals deposits elsewhere in the Stewart Camp including the Granduc, Silbak-Premier, Silver Coin, Sulphurets, Brucejack, Scottie-Gold, and Red Mountain deposits.
-Mineralization on the property generally consists of high-grade Ag-Zn-Pb ± Au-Cu polymetallic veins, and thought to be of similar genesis to the past-producing Porter-Idaho mine (2.2 Moz Ag from 1922-1950) located 2 km from the southern portion of the property boundary.
+These rocks host a variety of significant precious and base metal deposits elsewhere in the Stewart Camp including the Granduc, Silbak-Premier, Silver Coin, KSM, Brucejack, Scottie-Gold, and Red Mountain deposits.
+Mineralization on the property generally consists of high-grade Ag-Zn-Pb ± Au-Cu polymetallic veins.

-- Property boundary is within 2 km of the town of Stewart, BC with portions of the project being road accessible
+- Project boundary is within 1km of the town of Stewart, BC with portions of the project being road accessible

 - Rapid glacial retreat has exposed new targets to investigate